Can I Add My Girlfriend Or Boyfriend To My Car Insurance?

 Can you have two policies on different vehicles?

-Yes, it’s legal to have two car insurance policies on different vehicles.
+Yes, it’s perfectly fine to have two car insurance policies on two different vehicles.
 A common reason to do this is that your carrier can’t provide insurance on one of your vehicles, such as a classic car or luxury vehicle.
-However, having separate policies on different vehicles generally costs you more money, so it’s not recommended.
+However, having separate policies on different vehicles generally costs you more money, so it’s better to insure both vehicles on the same policy if possible.

 Can you add an unmarried partner to your car insurance?

-Yes, you can add an unmarried partner to your car insurance policy if you live together or they regularly use your vehicle.
-If they use it for school or work, they have an insurable interest in keeping the car in good condition, which is what the auto insurance company looks for.
+Yes, you can add an unmarried partner to your car insurance policy if you live together or if they regularly use your vehicle.

 Should I be on my girlfriend’s car insurance?